erysdren/QCVM/README.md

 A bite-sized QuakeC virtual machine written in C, based on the original Quake Engine source code release from 1999.

+## Todo

+- Refactor code to remove globals, allowing for multiple instances to run simultainiously.
+- Add function-search to call specific functions by name, along with setting function parameters.

 ## License

 GNU GENERAL PUBLIC LICENSE